apache/druid/docs/development/extensions-contrib/spectator-histogram.md

 ### Histogram Bucket Boundaries
 These are the upper bounds of each bucket index.
 There are 276 buckets.
 The first bucket index is 0 and the last bucket index is 275.
+As you can see the bucket widths increase as the bucket index increases.
+This leads to a greater absolute error for larger values, but maintains a relative error of rough percentage across the number range. i.e the maximum error at value 10 is 0 since the bucket width is 1.
+But for a value of 16,000,000,000 the bucket width is 1,431,655,768 giving an error of up to ~8.9%.
+In practice, the observed error of computed percentiles is in the range (0.1%, 3%).
 ```json
 [
   1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 16, 21, 26, 31, 36, 41, 46,